Business Development Manager

 - Bachelor of Applied Business (Management)

-- A Bachelor degree in business, economics, finance, marketing or a related field.
+- A Bachelor’s degree in business, economics, finance, marketing, or a related field

-To gain experience you may like to apply for positions in Sales and Marketing.
+To gain experience you may like to apply for positions in Sales and Marketing or progressively develop enough knowledge and experience in a particular company or industry.

 - Team player